Haven-Rau/Pokemon_Catching_Adventure/README.md

 #### 3. The trainer chooses to run away

-If the Pokemon does not run away, the trainer can choose to run away instead, leaving that Pokemon behind to encounter a new one.
+If the Pokémon does not run away, the trainer can choose to run away instead, leaving that Pokémon behind to encounter a new one.
 This returns "you_escaped".
 ```Python
                   another_try = input("\nWould you like to throw another Pokéball? \n "
                                         "1) Yes\n "